 Climate Change in the Sacramento Valley: Imagining the Future

 I’ve been reading and writing about climate change for several years now.
-Yet, there is that moment when you realize it has pierced the sacred spaces, the places we call home.
+Yet, there is that moment when it pierces the sacred spaces, the places we call home.
 My moment occurred during the 2017 fires in Napa and Sonoma Counties, California.
 Here’s my story.

 The future lies just over those hills …